3 Big Ways Technology Can Improve Your Senior’s Life

 Some ways include:

-At-home exercise equipment and online exercise classes allow your to stay fit from home.
+At-home exercise equipment and online exercise classes allow your loved one to stay fit from home.

-fall detection devices allow seniors to continue doing physical activities they’ve always enjoyed such as walking or cycling while having the peace of mind that they can get help in the event of a fall. such as
+Wearable gadgets such as fall detection devices allow seniors to continue doing physical activities they’ve always enjoyed such as walking or cycling while having the peace of mind that they can get help in the event of a fall.

 Be sure to find a fall detection device that can be used outside of the home.

-Perhaps one of the best parts of technology is the can have an increased chance of successfully aging in place.
+Perhaps one of the best parts of technology is the way people can have an increased chance of successfully aging in place.

-This your falling can give your to all the things they need to do on a regular basis in a safe way.
-You don’t need to worry about while trying to reach over and turn off a lamp or adjust the temperature.
-These devices can also be controlled through a which allows family members to provide support, even when not in the home.
+This artificial intelligence can give your loved ones easy access to all the things they need to do on a regular basis in a safe way.
+You don’t need to worry about your loved one falling while trying to reach over and turn off a lamp or adjust the temperature.
+These devices can also be controlled through a mobile device app which allows family members to provide support, even when not in the home.

 Medication management can be an obstacle for seniors wanting to safely age in place, especially if they have a memory impairment.

-As mentioned above, fall detection devices can ensure help is called for in the event your falls.
+As mentioned above, fall detection devices can ensure help is called for in the event your loved one falls.

-Some have tools to monitor blood pressure and falls.
+Some smartwatches have tools to monitor blood pressure and falls.

 For individuals with mild memory loss, a stove shut-off can be a helpful tool in the event a memory lapse occurs resulting in the stove being left on.

-If your has a visual impairment, there are phones and remote controls that can be purchased with large numbers that can be easily seen.
+If your loved one has a visual impairment, there are phones and remote controls that can be purchased with large numbers that can be easily seen.

-The phone may come as a or as a landline.
-These devices are often simpler to use, for seniors who feel they won’t to use new devices.
+The phone may come as a cellphone or as a landline.
+These devices are often simpler to use, for seniors who feel they won’t know how to use new devices.

-In many cases, monitoring your on video isn’t appropriate.
+In many cases, monitoring your loved one on video isn’t appropriate.

-can be vastly impacted by .
-As our society becomes more and more comfortable with these tools, the will continue to grow.
+People’s lives can be vastly impacted by technological innovations.
+As our society becomes more and more comfortable with these tools, the impact of technology will continue to grow.